d3nosaur/Model-Making-Discord-Bot/README.md

   The more up to date and better looking one, has more discord features but lacks some spreadsheet support

 Python Version:
   Made as a rough concept for what I wanted the bot to do, not modular.
-Has support to automatically build the Custom Class files and send the data to Spreadsheets
+Has support to automatically build the job files and send the data to Spreadsheets